chrismc88/deimudda/README.md

 - Reset everything (erases DB): `docker compose down -v` then `docker compose up --build`

 **Troubleshooting**
-- Port 3000 busy: close other apps on 3000 or run `PORT=3001 docker compose up` and open http://localhost:3001
+- Port busy: close other apps on your chosen PORT or run `PORT=3001 docker compose up` and open http://localhost:3001
+- Connectivity: check `curl -i http://localhost:${PORT:-3000}/healthz` for a quick OK
 - MySQL slow to start: just re-run `docker compose up` or wait a few seconds; the app waits and applies migrations automatically.
 - Login loop: for local HTTP we set cookie SameSite correctly; use the dev-login link above.
 If it still loops, hard refresh or clear cookies for localhost.
 - Health check (from your host machine): `pnpm health` — verifies Node, env, DB, and storage config.